 Whether you prefer wine, beer or distilled spirits, sampling local artisanal brews makes for a fun afternoon.
 Options include Balderdash Cellars, Big Elm Brewing and Berkshire Mountain Distillers.
 Try the Truth Serum Albariño at Balderdash for a light and crisp taste with a hint of lime.
 The 413 Belgian ale brewed with chamomile and orange zest at Big Elm is also a treat, as is the Greylock Gin at Berkshire Distillers.

 Known for its wood-fired sourdough-crust pizzas, Baba Louie’s in Great Barrington is a hotspot.
-The Isabella Pizzarella is a delicious pizza option with roasted sweet potatoes, roaster parsnips, shaved fennel and balsamic vinegar.
-So is the Pomodoro Bianco, which is topped with fresh mozzerlla, roasted portabellas, goat cheese and pesto.
-Of, if contemporary bistro fare is more your speed, dine at Allium Restaurant + Bar, where seasonal menus are sourced from local farms.
-The spectacular eats are complimented by an exceptional wine list and an extensive list of cocktails.
+The Isabella Pizzarella is a delicious pizza option with roasted sweet potatoes, roasted parsnips, shaved fennel and balsamic vinegar.
+So is the Pomodoro Bianco, which is topped with fresh mozzarella, roasted portabellas, goat cheese and pesto.

 Golfing is a top activity here from May through October.
 There are more than a dozen courses with options that include Cranwell Golf Club in Lenox and Wahconah Country Club in Dalton.
 Bas Ridge Golf Course in Hinsdale and the Blandford Golf & Tennis Club in Blandford are also open to the public.
 But call ahead for tee times because the word is out on the Berkshires.
 The area offers so much more than just an amazing place for hiking and camping – although it’s perfect for that too.